 Not sure how to explain that, exactly, and I’m pretty sure it doesn’t show up in the a low-res web image.

-It takes a fair amount of control to do that, but what was kinda blowing me away was that I wasn’t looking at brush strokes in a painting.
+It takes a fair amount of control to do that, but what was kinda blowing me away was that I wasn’t looking at brush strokes in an oil painting.
 I was looking at the interim stage of enamel on glass.

-Obviously, the first step in exploiting Color Line enamels has less to do with 99% perspiration or 1% inspiration, and more to do with the part of the equation that Edison left entirely out of his aphorism: Talent.
+Obviously, the first step in exploiting Color Line enamels has less to do with 99% perspiration or 1% inspiration, and more to do with what Edison forgot in that aphorism: Talent.

 Dustin obligingly walked me through a few of his processes; he’d read my Color Line blogpost, so we compared notes.
-“You did some capping of enamels, I saw, and it did really well,” he said.
-(Apparently people don’t recommend capping enamels, so it was interesting that in my tests capping actually seemed to intensify color.)
+“You did some capping of enamels, I saw, and it did really well,” he said, mildly impressed.

 “The sgraffito did well, too, and I’m going to try that.”